robertdavidgraham/robdns/README.md

-# robdns: a DNS server
+# robdns: a fast DNS server

-This DNS server bypasses the kernel, interacting with the network using raw packets.
-It has built-in ARP, IP, UDP, and DNS protocol stack.
-It is designed to handle the .com zone, servicing random request at a rate of 10 million per second.
+This DNS server bypasses the kernel.
+It has it's own TCP/IP stack that interacts directly with the network adapter.
+It's designed to service DNS requests at rates of 10 million per second.

 Currently it is in "prototype" stage.
 There is much that almost works, but will still take some effort to finish.